Climate change in Thailand

-Climate change impacts Thailand's society and economy in numerous ways.

 Since the 20th century, climate change has caused temperatures in Thailand to increase.
 Thailand is considered highly vulnerable to the effects of climate change.
 Extreme heat and rising sea levels threaten parts of Thailand, including the capital city of Bangkok.
 Erosion is considered a major problem due to climate change within the country.

 As a signatory to the 2015 Paris Agreement, the Thai government has committed a nationally determined contribution to reduce its annual greenhouse gas emissions by 20–25% by 2030.

 Temperature change

 Researchers have found that temperatures have increased in Thailand over the past half-century, though there is some variability in their assessments.
 Thailand's Department of Meteorology reported that the annual mean temperature in Thailand rose by one degree Celsius from 1981 to 2007.
 Another study found that average annual temperatures in Thailand increased by 0.95 °C between 1955 and 2009, more than the average world temperature increase of 0.69 °C. The annual highest temperature has increased by 0.86 °C and the annual lowest temperature has decreased by 1.45 °C over the past 55 years.

 From 1993 to 2008, the sea level in the Gulf of Thailand has risen 3–5 mm per year, compared to the global average of 1.7 mm per year.
 Danny Marks, professor and climate consultant for the Rockefeller Foundation, has warned that "Climate change is set to drastically affect the world, and Thailand will likely be one of the most affected countries given its geography, economy, and level of development."